Why was my post removed? (READ HERE)

 18. Do not post any form of nudity (partial nudity, exposed genitalia, transparent clothing, etc)

 19. Solicitation is prohibited.
-Do not solicit users for likes, comments, or any engagement in regards to this community.
+Do not solicit users for likes, comments, or any other form of engagement.

-1. Do not post, or imply, ANY incestuous content (family, extended family, etc).
+1. Do not post, depict, or imply, ANY incestuous content (family, extended family, etc).

 1. Lastly, do not violate any of the community guidelines.
 NOT specifically mentioned in this post.
-It is your responsibility as a user to know, and comply, to all the rules and guidelines of this forum.
+It is your responsibility as a user to know, and comply, to all of the rules and forums guidelines.
 Failure to do so may result in disciplinary action that can lead to the suspension, and/or banishment, of your account.

 Disclaimer: Any and all content posted on this website is subject to revisions and/or removal at the behest of its staff.
 If we deem anything posted to be generally distasteful, lacking of purpose, or otherwise doesn’t align with (or reflect) the spirit of this community, it may be removed at our discretion.
 Put simply, a topic/post adhering to all of our guidelines is NOT a GUARANTEE from being removed in the future.
 This is to ensure we encourage quality at all times, while deterring bad actors whom wish to exploit any possible ambiguity in the language used as a means to be disruptive to staff and/or users, or post distasteful content.

 Moreover, if any topic or post appears to violate any of our community guidelines, we as staff reserve the right to act accordingly to protect the interests of this forum.
 For example, if a topic appears to have been taken in a private dwelling, or with a subject not of age, a mod may remove it at their discretion.
-A user, however, also reserves the right to challenge the mods decision if they have definitive evidence proving the content aligns with our policies, through proper channels - more details below.
+A user, however, also reserves the right to challenge that decision granted they can provide definitive evidence proving the content aligns with our policies, through proper channels - more details below.

 Lastly, this is not a file hosting website or cloud service!
 Do not post photos here with the intent that they will be backed up by the website or its staff.
 Content on the website is subject to our community guidelines and may be removed at any time.
 Staff is not obligated to keep a copy of your files on record, and anything you submit can be permanently deleted without the possibility of it being retrieved.
 Please backup any files or photos you do not wish to lose at your own leisure.